mktcode/openai-tool-runner/README.md

 - A "free" runner that runs tools, picked by the LLM, until a certain tool has been used.
 - A "straight" runner that forces the tools to be called in the order provided in the toolchain.

 So the runners will never return a normal answer but only tool calls instead.
 I found that to be handy when recursivley continuing the completion process and I just give it a tool like "provide_final_answer" and display that input as an answer in the frontend.
 Then it's up to your prompt engineering, to make it generate a useful flows of tool calls.
 Can be infinite too, like "Use your tools to browse social media and constantly comment on stuff.".
 I didn't try such things yet but theoretically it should only stop when the context window is full.
-No error handling yet.
+No error handling and just not a good package yet.

 ## Installation